sangam100796/Login-Authentication/README.md

- This Login app includes validations, access control and authentications with login, register module.
-Development is done using Node.js, Express, Passport, Mongoose.
+ This Login app uses validations, access control and authentications with login, register module.
+Development is done using Node.js, Express.
  This makes the proper use of these mentioned packages:
     bcryptjs,
     connect-flash